Buck-O-Nine: 2000 to present

 Before entering a professional recording studio, the band recorded the entire album using its own recording equipment and rehearsal studio so that they could get a better feel for what the finished product might sound like, and iron out any underlying issues with arrangement, tuning and tempos.
 The band decided to return to Doubletime Studios in El Cajon, California, where the first two studio albums were recorded.
 In early 2007 they began recording tracks during several weekend and evening sessions.
 At the end of recording and during some preliminary mixing sessions, they decided to have the entire album shipped to The Blasting Room in Fort Collins, Colorado for final mixing and mastering.

 In 2007, Buck-O-Nine released its fifth studio album, entitled Sustain, and performed on all California dates of the Vans Warped Tour.

 In December 2007, the band filmed a video for the song I'm not Dead.
 The video was filmed and edited by bass player Andy Platfoot.
 He has also directed and edited music videos for a number of bands, including Flogging Molly.

 Guitarist Jonas Kleiner is also the guitarist and singer of the San Diego band, Destrung.

 In 2012, Jeff Hawthorne left the band and was replaced by original drummer Steve Bauer.

-In 2018, the band recorded its sixth studio album, which was released by Cleopatra Records on CD and vinyl on April 19, 2019.
+In 2018, the band recorded its sixth studio album, FundayMental, which was released by Cleopatra Records on CD and vinyl on April 19, 2019.

 In December 2021, Pebsworth suffered a cardiac arrest and was hospitalized for surgery.
 The band started a GoFundMe campaign to pay his medical costs.
 The band's scheduled tour with Mustard Plug was postponed.

+In June 2022, the band released the album 572 Days Later on Cleopatra Records.
+The album was recorded live in the studio, with some overdubs added in post-production.

+In December 2024, the band finished recording its seventh studio album, which is scheduled for release by Cleopatra Records in 2025.